pydoit/doit/doc/cmd_run.rst

 `doit` provides different "reporters" to display running tasks info on the console.
 Use the option --reporter/-r to choose a reporter.
 Apart from the default it also includes:

- * executed-only: Produces zero output unless a task is executed
+ * executed-only: Produces zero output if no task is executed
  * json: Output results in JSON format

 .. code-block:: console